Cill Rialaig: First phase

 By 2011, 2500 artists had visited, and as of mid-2019, over 5,000.

 Second phase

-The arts centre and shop, originally branded as Siopa Chill Rialaig (Cill Rialaig Shop) were opened in 1995, in the settlement of Dun Geagan, partly to raise funds, and partly to provide a location for the public, local and passing, to view and acquire art, and take some classes.
+The arts centre and shop, originally branded as Siopa Chill Rialaig (Cill Rialaig Shop) opened in 1995, in the nearby village of Dun Geagan, partly to raise funds, but also to provide a location for the public, local and passing, to view and acquire art, and take part in workshop art classes.
+Children are particularly welcome to the Saturday workshops.

 Third phase plans

 A plan for an international art gallery, part-inspired by Tate St Ives in Cornwall, has been under consideration for the nearby Waterville area since at least 1998.

 Artist retreat

 Guests have included painters, writers, photographers, potters, composers, choreographers and dancers, and other artists.
 The retreat deliberately does not have a website but is briefly summarised on the website of the arts centre.
 Its buildings are located along a narrow road deep into Bolus Head, near a cliff overlooking the Atlantic Ocean, and remote from other habitation.
 There are seven self-catering studio cottages with natural roof lighting, six on the inland side of the road, one, Seaside Cottage, on the coastal side, overlooking the near-cliff like descent to the sea.
 There is also a meeting house and library (Tig an Comhra, literally "house of conversation"), which has no electricity but is lit by candles, and a utility building.

 It is the policy of the project to offer its accommodation free of charge, except for a contribution to utility costs; guests buy their own food, and, if wished, solid fuel for the cottage furnaces.
 Some specific residencies, such as those of the Irish Writer's Centre, cover the utility fee also.
 Guests are usually under no obligations, although gatherings in studios or the Tig an Comhra are common, and at the Tig an Comhra local people, storytellers and musicians, also visit.
 The stated ethos of the retreat is of isolation and "eremitic-like" living.

-As of 2019, more than 5,000 residencies have been hosted, with artists coming from Ireland, the UK, Russia and other European countries, Japan, Korea, China, the US, Canada and Mexico, India, Australia and New Zealand.
+As of 2019, more than 5,000 residencieshave been hosted, with artists coming from Ireland, the UK, Russia and other European countries, Japan, Korea, China, the US, Canada and Mexico, India, Australia and New Zealand.
 In 2014, a whole team of Argentine artists (made up of painters, writers and musicians) landed in Bolus Head and stayed in August, marking the first time all members came from the same country.
 The main application process runs twice annually.